Frequently Asked Questions

 All of our staff have post-secondary-school education, with a minimum Certificate 3 Childcare qualification, through to Diploma and Advanced Diploma Childcare qualifications.
 In addition, our culturally diverse staffing pool draws on the skills of employees with Certificate 4, Degree, Masters and Doctorate level qualifications in Childcare, Teaching, Training, Facilitation, HR and Management.
 In addition, all of our Atelieristas (Studio Educators) are Fine Art Degree trained, giving them a deep insight into the world of the visual arts, so they can facilitate children’s and other educator’s learning through a wide variety of artistic techniques and mediums.

-SOEL also provides monthly in-house training across a number of topics for our staff outside of hours, where we provide a meal for them and pay them for their time (being paid for outside of hours work is a fairly rare practice in the sector).
+SOEL also provides comprehensive in-house training across a number of topics for our staff inside work hours, as we value them for the professionals that they are (being paid for time taken for training and for it to be during normal work hours is a fairly rare practice in the sector).
 We see this ongoing professional development as a direct investment in the quality and pedagogy of our staff, which translates to better care and education outcomes for the children.

 How does SOEL communicate with Families?